JayShoe/TEENSY_4.0_AUDIO_TOOLKIT/README.md

 Teensy Audio Toolkit Shield’s Key Features
-•	Open Source CC BY-NC-SA 4.0
+ * Open Source CC BY-NC-SA 4.0
-•	Stackable Design – To easily integrate with other stackable modules including DAC, ADC, Codec, Bluetooth, etc.
+ * Stackable Design – To easily integrate with other stackable modules including DAC, ADC, Codec, Bluetooth, etc.
-•	Starting Point for Custom IO Panels – All inputs/outputs are only exposed as header pins.
-Use of a custom daughterboard, dongle, or soldering directly to the Audio Toolkit Mainboard to expose the desired jacks or ports. o	SD Card Reader  - via DM3D-SF Hirose Electric Co Ltd. o	Memory – via W25Q128JV, W25Q128FV, or 23LC1024 RAM. o	USB Host – via standard pinout USB Header and USB A connector and includes a TPS2055A current limiter chip. o	SPDIF Input and Output – via header, Coax, or Toslink. o	MIDI In, Out, and Through – via header, DIN 5, or 3.5mm 3-pin Mini MIDI and includes an optocoupler (6N137) and a logic gate (74LS00) for proper termination. o	Power Supply – 1 Amp regulator for both 5V and 3.3V rails (LM2940) with an input voltage range of 6 V to 26 V.
+ * Starting Point for Custom IO Panels – All inputs/outputs are only exposed as header pins.
+Use of a custom daughterboard, dongle, or soldering directly to the Audio Toolkit Mainboard to expose the desired jacks or ports.
+  * SD Card Reader  - via DM3D-SF Hirose Electric Co Ltd.
+  * Memory – via W25Q128JV, W25Q128FV, or 23LC1024 RAM.
+  * USB Host – via standard pinout USB Header and USB A connector and includes a TPS2055A current limiter chip.
+  * SPDIF Input and Output – via header, Coax, or Toslink.
+  * MIDI In, Out, and Through – via header, DIN 5, or 3.5mm 3-pin Mini MIDI and includes an optocoupler (6N137) and a logic gate (74LS00) for proper termination.
+  * Power Supply – 1 Amp regulator for both 5V and 3.3V rails (LM2940) with an input voltage range of 6 V to 26 V.
-•	Footprints, 3d Models, and Schematics included.
+ * Footprints, 3d Models, and Schematics included.
-•	Schematic notes and references for SAI1 and SAI2 connectivity to the Teensy.
+ * Schematic notes and references for SAI1 and SAI2 connectivity to the Teensy.
 Creating a Custom IO Board
 The Audio Toolkit Shield’s header allows simple connections to one or more daughter boards.
 The mainboard and daughter board’s source and gerbers will be publicly available on the project repository.
 Pre-assembled boards will be made available (when tested/complete).
 Create your own daughterboard using the toolkit as a starting point.
 (Be sure to contribute back your modifications!)
 1. Delete unneeded parts including the Audio Toolkit Mainboard.